Anhtuan N.

 As America’s Innovation Agency, fulfilling dreams happens to be what the United States Patent and Trademark Office (USPTO) does best.

-Continuity of Service to the country
+Continuity of service to the country

-For Supervisory Patent Examiner and U.S. Army Reserve Colonel (COL)(O-6) Anhtuan, working at the USPTO to help inventors’ dreams come true has been one of the best and most rewarding career decisions he’s ever made…after having joined the Army, of course.
+For Supervisory Patent Examiner and U.S. Army Reserve Colonel (Retired) Anhtuan, working at the USPTO to help inventors’ dreams come true has been one of the best and most rewarding career decisions he’s ever made…after having joined the Army, of course.

 As the agency that’s Constitutionally bound to protect American intellectual property (IP), the USPTO has been granting patents and registering trademarks—licenses for inventors and innovators to exclusively sell their proprietary goods and services to the public—for more than 200 years.
 Under this system of protection, American industry has flourished.
 New products have been invented, new uses for old ones discovered, and employment opportunities have been created for millions of Americans.
 The strength and vitality of the U.S. economy depends directly on effective mechanisms that protect new ideas and investments in innovation and creativity.
 The continued demand for patents and trademarks underscores the ingenuity of American inventors and entrepreneurs.
 Since its inception, the USPTO has been at the cutting edge of the nation's technological progress and achievement.